mnot/I-D/variants/draft.md

 # The "Variants" HTTP Header Field {#variants}

-The Variants HTTP response header field is used to indicate what other representations are available for a given resource at the time that the response is produced.
+The Variants HTTP response header field indicates what representations are available for a given resource at the time that the response is produced, by enumerating the request header fields that it varies on, along with the values that are available for each.

 ~~~
 Variants        = 1#variant-item